Koen-vdl/Conda-and-Bioconda-tutorial/Automating_tasks_with_loops_and_Bash_scripts.md

 echo $KING
 ```

 Now we know how to define and access a variable, we need a way to execute a set of commands repeatedly.
 A `for` loop is a bash programming language statement which allows code to be repeatedly executed.
 If you already have a programming or scripting background, you're probably familiar with what for loops do.
 If you're not, lets break it down in plain English: `FOR` a given set of items, `DO` a thing, until you're `DONE`.
 Let's take a look at the below shell script: we use a variable `id` that changes over a range from 1 to 5.
-All the script does is printing the current value of `id` after which it waits 2 seconds with `sleep`.
+All the script does is print the current value of `id` to the screeb after which it waits 2 seconds with `sleep`.

 ```
 for id in 1 2 3 4 5